fangyiwen/YiwenFang-Book/README.md

 * Create Bootstrap Panel to show sections separately using a border and an optional heading. `Panel.Heading` and `Panel.Body` are used.
 * Create Bootstrap Table by converting the plain table to make the table look better, expand to fit the screen, and highlight a row on hover.
 The entire row is clickable to select the issue to display the description.
 * Create Bootstrap Forms by replacing the `<input>` and `<select>` options with the React-Bootstrap components.
+* Create the grid system to let each field float or below its precedent if the width of the screen doesn't allow it.

 ---